giulianopz/lfcs/domains/7-bonus-miscellanea/b.md

 Remove file only from the index: `git rm --cached index.html`

+If you have unadvertedly pushed sensitive data or something else that you regret, you can clean up those files with [BFG](https://rtyley.github.io/bfg-repo-cleaner/), a faster alternative to `git-filter-branch`.

 ## Branch

 Show all branches (including the remote ones): `git branch -l -a`